 Internationally renowned artist Mark Bradford (b.
 1961) debuted one of his largest works to date with Pickett’s Charge, a monumental new commission that spans nearly 400 linear feet.

-The resulting work weaves past and present, illusion and abstraction, inviting visitors to reconsider how narratives about American history are shaped and contested.
-Posed with his trademark fearlessness, Bradford’s open questions—or rather, the deliberations his work elicits—are particularly timely in contemporary America.
-And considering that the Hirshhorn is situated on the National Mall, these questions are made even timelier.
+The resulting work weaves together past and present, illusion and abstraction, inviting visitors to reconsider how narratives about American history are shaped and contested.
+Posed with his trademark fearlessness, Bradford’s open questions—or, rather, the deliberations his work elicits—are particularly timely in contemporary America.
+And considering that the Hirshhorn is situated on the National Mall, these questions are made even more apt.

 Pickett’s Charge builds upon the Hirshhorn’s continued commitment to showcasing the ways that artists respond to the unique political and cultural climate of their time.
 Through its free exhibitions and public programs, the Hirshhorn is dedicated to fostering conversation around the forces that shape creative expression in the twenty-first century.

-Bradford (b.
-1961) is a Los Angeles–based artist whose work addresses socio-political issues such as race, class, and gender, while also engaging art history.
-For over two decades, he has expanded the language of abstraction by incorporating personal experience and historical significance into his works.
+Bradford is a Los Angeles–based artist whose work addresses sociopolitical issues such as race, class, and gender while also engaging art history.
+For more than two decades, he has expanded the language of abstraction by incorporating personal experience and historical significance into his works.
 In 2009, Bradford was awarded the MacArthur Genius Grant, and in 2016, he was awarded the US Department of State’s national Medal of Arts.

 Pickett’s Charge is Bradford’s first solo exhibition in Washington, DC, and his first major American solo show following his presentation as the US representative for the 57th Venice Biennale, a selection made possible by the US Department of State.

-Curated by Evelyn Hankins, Senior Curator, and Stéphane Aquin, Chief Curator with curatorial assistance from Betsy Johnson, Assistant Curator.
+Curated by Evelyn C. Hankins, Senior Curator, and Stéphane Aquin, Chief Curator, with curatorial assistance from Betsy Johnson, Assistant Curator.